lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ### String

-`String` is stored inside String map, and be refered to from Data storage using (VSUI) index.
+`String` is stored inside String map, and be refered to using (VSUI) index.

 ```
 *------*-------*